1. Introduction

 Staff working in settings where people receive commissioned care will actively participate in any statutory safeguarding enquiry requirement under section 42 of The Care Act (2014), staff will also participate in any non-statutory safeguarding enquiry when appropriate.
 Staff will also, where appropriate, contribute to any safeguarding meetings and the development and implementation of any safeguarding plans.

-Both the Local Authority and NHS Somerset follows Somerset’s Multi Agency Safeguarding Adults Policy and it is the expectation that all providers of care within Somerset area follow the Somerset Joints Adults Policy available via: Policy and Procedure – Somerset Safeguarding Adults Board (safeguardingsomerset.org.uk)
+Both the Local Authority and NHS Somerset follows Somerset’s Multi Agency Safeguarding Adults Policy and it is the expectation that all providers of care within Somerset area follow the guidance for safeguarding adults in Somerset via: Policy and Procedure – Somerset Safeguarding Adults Board (safeguardingsomerset.org.uk)

 [1] A full list of all the reasons that a regulated business can be deemed to be subject to business failure can be found in The Care and Support (Business Failure) Regulations 2015